aaminahsheikh/MailManagementSys/README.md

 A fully functional website built with Django to keep records of all posted incoming and posted outgoing offcial documents/letters for an orginazation.

-As a summer inter at PCAA, I helped to automate manual diary keeping records for Mailing System in IT department by building a website with Django and Postgres DB.
-This website improved the productivity of IT department for entering an record and for searching a record among thousands of records from 20 to 2 per document.
+As a summer intern at PCAA, I helped to automate manual diary-keeping records for Mailing System in the IT department by building a website with Django and Postgres DB.
+This website improved the productivity of the IT department for entering a record and searching a record among thousands of records from 20 to 2 minutes per document.

 ## Features